-MSA reserves the right to take disciplinary action against Stewards if it becomes evident after the running of a competition that any incidents, contraventions or breaches of rules have occurred during the competition and are not reflected in the Stewards' report (Refer GCR 152 (xvii)).
+MSA reserves the right to take disciplinary action against Stewards if it becomes evident after the running of a competition that any incidents, contraventions or breaches of rules have occurred during the competition and are not reflected in the Stewards' report (refer GCR 152 (xviii).
+Such disciplinary action may take the form of a reprimand or, in more serious cases, a suspension of the Stewards' right to act as a motorsport official for a specified period of time.